-The TV booster is located on the bedroom wall and amplifies the signal from the TV antenna.
+The TV booster amplifies the signal from the TV antenna.
 Pushing the booster button switch activates and deactivates the booster.
 A green light comes on when the booster is activated.
 For viewing while hooked up to an exterior cable TV source, turn the booster off.

-NOTE: The TV Booster must be on to receive antenna signals and off for cable/satellite TV operation.
+NOTE: The TV Booster must be on to receive antenna signals and off for cable TV operation.